JackDougherty/jackbikes/_pages/minivan-camper.md

 We decided not to cut a hole in the roof of the van to insert an electric vent fan, because we don't think we need it.
 Let's see what happens when we have much warmer nights this summer.

-See also solutions recommended by others:
+See other ventilation solutions recommended by others:
 - [custom car window screens by Chris and Emilie](https://youtu.be/Wod7ow7pMSM)
 - [fabric screen with magnets on outside door](https://youtu.be/ALl-qQwd9yY?t=403)
 - [window screens with DC-powered fans](https://expeditionportal.com/forum/threads/window-insert-for-12vdc-fan-ventilation.161467/page-2)